amitthk/mvvmcrudgv/README.md

 	send over the enclosed Service.Entity.Todo to the service.
 	-Let us add our TodoViewModel wrapper now.
 This Class inherits from BaseViewModel.
 TodoViewModel contains some MVVM properties as well.

- 17. We add the CRUD operations now:
+ 12. We add the CRUD operations now:
 	- We will create our Home.xaml now with basic CRUD operations display.
 Notice that the buttons are not working as commands are not bound to real delegates yet.
 	- Add the CRUD operations in HomeViewModel.
 		- Add Default and custom ErrorTemplate(textBoxErrorTemplate) to Styles.xaml and use this template for validation of Textboxes.
 		- Add a simple NumericValidationRule and update the Binding of target TextBoxes.
 		- Add simple Event To Command (Behavior) DoubleClick and hook it to ListView's items DoubleClick takes us to details page.
+ 13. Next up we will create the TodoDetails.xaml and Details page should take its DataContext from supplied TodoViewModel.
-	- Next up we will create the TodoDetails.xaml.
-There is some basic catch we need to notice here regarding Navigation.
+	- There is some basic catch we need to notice here regarding Navigation.
 On load of the view we are overriding the DataContext with the supplied ViewModel instead of default one.
+Notice the changes in TodoDetails parametrized constructor TodoDetails.xaml.cs.
+	- Notice the Back and Save buttons functionality in TodoViewModel bound to TodoDetails view.

  Milestone 4: Added MVVM CRUD Operations.

+ 14. Add the Persistence layer.
+	- We right click the MvvmCrudGv.Service project, "Manage Nuget Packages...." and installed "protobuf-net" package here.
+	- We added the TodoPersistence class and associated ProtobufDB and helper classes.
- 20. Add the Persistence layer.
-Update the ITodoService to use TodoPersistence instead of simple in-memory list.
+	- Update the ITodoService to use TodoPersistence instead of simple in-memory list.